 Table 3-5 provides the rationale for the facility-to-facility comparisons in this SA.
-(Note: comparisons of the earthquake accidents in this SA cannot be made against earthquake accidents in the Y-12 SWEIS because, as explained in Section 3.3, earthquake accidents were not analyzed in detail in the 2011 SWEIS because an earthquake accident was not the highest consequence accident for any of the high-hazard facilities).
+(Note: comparisons of the earthquake accidents in this SA cannot be made against earthquake accidents in the Y-12 SWEIS.
+The earthquake accidents were not analyzed in detail in the 2011 SWEIS because an earthquake accident was not the highest consequence accident for any of the high-hazard facilities).
 Sub-sections that follow provide the impact comparisons for each facility pairing.

-Facility/Accident Facility/Accident Rationale Analyzed in this Analyzed in Y-12 SA SWEIS UPF/Design-Basis Earthquake that causes radioactive 9212 Facility/ Aircraft Crash and Fire Smaller-scale UPF would replace 9212 Facility; Similar operations (EU operations) and types of MAR; Similar accident probabilities material spills and localized fires UPF earthquake: 4x10-4 Aircraft crash in 9212 Facility: 1x10-4 (highest in range)^a 9215 Complex/ Earthquake that causes criticality event 9215 Complex/ Major fire Same facility evaluated in both SA and Y-12 SWEIS; Similar operations (EU Metal Fabrication) and types of MAR; Similar accident probabilities Earthquake: 2x10-3 Major fire: 1x10-2 (highest in range)^a 9204-2E Facility/ Earthquake that causes criticality event 9204-2E/ Explosion Same facility evaluated in both SA and Y-12 SWEIS; Similar operations (Assembly) and types of MAR; Similar accident probabilities Earthquake: 2x10-3 Explosion: 1x10-4 (highest in range)^a a.
+Facility/Accident Analyzed in this Facility/Accident Analyzed in Y-12 Rationale SA SWEIS UPF/Design-Basis 9212 Facility/ • Smaller-scale UPF would replace 9212 Facility; Earthquake that Aircraft Crash and • Similar operations (EU operations) and types of MAR; causes radioactive Fire Similar accident probabilities material spills and $\blacktriangleright$ UPF earthquake: 4x10 -4 localized fires ➢ Aircraft crash in 9212 Facility: 1x10 -4 (highest in range) a 9215 Complex/ 9215 Complex/ • Same facility evaluated in both SA and Y-12 SWEIS; Earthquake that Major fire • Similar operations (EU Metal Fabrication) and types of MAR; causes criticality Similar accident probabilities event Earthquake: $2x10^{-3}$ ➢ Major fire: 1x10 -2 (highest in range) a 9204-2E Facility/ 9204-2E/ Explosion • Same facility evaluated in both SA and Y-12 SWEIS; Earthquake that • Similar operations (Assembly) and types of MAR; causes criticality Similar accident probabilities event $\blacktriangleright$ Earthquake: $2x10^{-3}$ $\blacktriangleright$ Explosion: 1x10 -4 (highest in range) a a.
 Table 5.14.1-1 of the Y-12 SWEIS shows the ranges of probabilities estimated for an airplane crash, major fire, and explosion.
 The term "highest in range" refers to the highest probability in each range.

 Table 3-5.
-Rationale fo or Facility Pairings/Cor nparisons itationale it i i acmity I all mgs/ COI iipai isons
+Rationale for Facility Pairings/Comparisons